Automattic/jetpack/to-test.md

 - Insert a new block, and add a podcast
 - You should now see skip back / forward buttons that you can use in the editor and on the frontend.

+### Sharing

+In this release, we've removed the jQuery dependency of the Sharing buttons.
+To test this out, we would recommend the following:

+- Add multiple buttons to your site, including the Email sharing button, and hide some behind the "More" button.
+- Try using the different button styles
+- Ensure that the buttons work well.

 **Thank you for all your help!**